How to upload Test Cases into Test Steps Designer

 Uploading a Test Case directly into Solution Documentation

-Since FB SP3 you can upload Test Cases directly into SolDoc via the attribute attribute “SolDoc Path Occ ID”.
-In the CSV file you just maintain the Occurence ID of the node where you want to upload the test case.
-But how do you get this ID?
+You can upload a Test Case directly into Solution Documentation via the attribute attribute “SolDoc Path Occ ID”.
+In the file you just maintain the Occurrence ID of the node where you want to upload the test case.
+But how do you get the Occurrence ID?

 - Navigate to Solution Documentation (transaction SolDoc)